- Covid19 pandemic.

 I wrote this oped in 2018, and unfortunately it could just as easily been written yesterday.
 I am so sorry that our children and we have had to go through this over and over and over.
 Let's make it stop.

 Write in "Rama Schneider" for Vermont Governor

-in all primaries and the general election.
+in the general election.

 You can find the ideas I'm using for my platform at ConnectedVermont ... what we do here and now matters.